NCAR/ccpp-framework/doc/CCPPtechnical/source/CompliantPhysicsParams.rst

 tendencies, for example.
 The rules and guidelines provided in the following sections apply both to primary and interstitial schemes.

+.. _GeneralRules:

 General Rules
 =============
-A CCPP-compliant scheme is in the form of Fortran modules. :ref:`Listing 1 <scheme_template>` contains the template for a CCPP-compliant scheme (``ccpp/framework/doc/DevelopersGuide/scheme_template.F90``), which includes four essential components: argument metadata tables, the *_init*, *_run*, and *_finalize* subroutines.
+A CCPP-compliant scheme is in the form of Fortran modules. :ref:`Listing 2.1 <scheme_template>` contains the template for a CCPP-compliant scheme (``ccpp/framework/doc/DevelopersGuide/scheme_template.F90``), which includes four essential components: argument metadata tables, the *_init*, *_run*, and *_finalize* subroutines.